74Genesis/74Genesis/README.md

 ## About

-Hi there 👋, I am a Frontend developer with over 5 years of experience working on large projects and big brands.
-I'm always open to new opportunities.
+Hi there 👋, I'm an experienced frontend developer, worked with different projects from landing pages to payment systems and big corporate portals.

+My main stack: Nuxt 2, 3, vue 2, 3 (vuex/pinia), Node.js, tailwind, css, scss, TypeScript, Directus, JQuery, pixel perfect, responsive, e2e and unit tests (vitest, jest, Playwright, Cypress), storybook, Firebase (realtime db, functions, authentication), Integration and developing RESTful API, OOP/functional style, grammy, telegram bots

 So just write to me if you want to order the development of your project or simply talk :)

 ## Main Stack: